-In addition, funding support for this effort comes from the Bonneville Power Administration, McNary Mitigation Fund, Yakima Basin Integrated Plan, Salmon Recovery Funding Board, United States Fish and Wildlife Service, Washington Wildlife and Recreation Program and The Nature Conservancy.
+In addition, funding support for this effort comes from the Bonneville Power Administration, McNary Mitigation Fund, Yakima Basin Integrated Plan, Salmon Recovery Funding Board, United States Fish and Wildlife Service, Washington Wildlife and Recreation Program, Natural Resources Conservation Service and The Nature Conservancy.

 The project is permitted and scheduled for implementation between October 1 and November 15, 2018.